CRECKMODELING/Kinetic-Mechanisms/README.md

 are self-consistent, i.e. they contain smaller subsets and can be coupled together.
 Most of the mechanisms are available with or without NOx and soot submodules.
 Please contact us at creckmodeling-dcmc@polimi.it for questions and comments.
-In-depth descriptions of each mechanisms are available on the [creck website](http://creckmodeling.chem.polimi.it/), while briefy summaries are reported in each subfolder.
+In-depth descriptions of each mechanism are available on the [creck website](http://creckmodeling.chem.polimi.it/), while briefy summaries are reported in each subfolder.

 ## Choice of Kinetic Mechanism